TrudAX/denistrunin-blog/src/posts/devvm-perfv13/index.md

 info("Hello world");
 ```

-On the second run, I changed this test to "Hello world2".
-On the Third run I didn't change the text, just run the same job.
+On the second run, I changed this text to "Hello world2".
+On the Third run I didn't change the text, just ran the same job.

 I measured the time between pressing Start and the time when the message displayed in the browser.